In this guest post, ex-teacher Mark Johnson shares his views on the biggest challenges facing English teachers in China.

 Just over 30 years ago, individuality in China was forcibly punished.
 Any sense of self-expression was met with stares of suspicion.

-Schools are geared towards teaching students to pass exams, according to ex-teacher Mark Johnson.
+Schools are geared towards teaching students to pass exams.

 When you teach in China, you’re going to meet them.
 Lots of them.

 Parents have a god-like level of influence in Chinese schools.

 For that reason, no child in any classroom in the whole of China struggles academically!
 (I mean, of course they do.
 You know it.
 I know it.
 But even if you see it, you better not say anything about it.)

 Chinese parents can be very involved in their child's education.